GP Representation – The Role of the LMC

 During the late 1990s and early 2000’s the role of the LMC dramatically changed with the end of the Red Book and the old contract and the introduction of the new GMS Contract, PMS regulations and performance procedures.
 Greater regionalisation of NHS structures resulted in the various LMCs establishing an organisation that worked on behalf of each LMC and was accountable to them.

 Wessex LMCs Ltd was formed – this is a Company Limited by Guarantee; each practice has a liability of £1.
 The Directors of the company are the chairs and vice-chairs of the 3 LMCs within Wessex.
-The Secretariat have appointed Joint Chief Executives and a Company Secretary, and that is currently Dr Laura Ewards and Dr Andy Purbrick
+The Board has appointed Joint Chief Executives and a Company Secretary, and they are Dr Laura Edwards and Dr Andy Purbrick

 The LMC Office